PE AND SPORT FUNDING

-In recent years, staff members have had the opportunity to complete training in fundamental movement skills, the youth physical development model, dance, games activities, athletics, Quad Kids athletics, Sportshall athletics, gymnastics, basketball, handball, football, tag rugby, rugby union, netball, hockey (quicksticks), kwik cricket, skipping, tri golf and tennis.
+In recent years, staff members have had the opportunity to complete training in dance, games activities, athletics, Quad Kids athletics, Sportshall athletics, gymnastics, basketball, handball, football, tag rugby, rugby union, netball, hockey (quicksticks), kwik cricket, skipping, tri golf and tennis.

 Increased participation in competitive sport.

-Within school, we organise intra-school sports competitions for children of all ages and abilities and, as a result of our outstanding practice and commitment to school sport, we have been asked by the Youth Sport Trust to help develop intra-school sport and the 'School Games' programme across the country.
+Within school, we organise intra-school sports competitions for children of all ages and abilities and, as a result of our outstanding practice and commitment to school sport, we were asked by the Youth Sport Trust to help develop intra-school sport and the 'School Games' programme across the country.

-In addition to our 'Clavering School Games Cup', intra-school mixed football competitions for Middle School and Upper School pupils ensure that the large majority of pupils participate in competitive sport during playtimes and lunchtimes and our #WeCanPlay girls-only football competitions involve over 80% of girls.
+In addition to our 'Clavering School Games Cup', intra-school mixed football competitions for Middle School and Upper School pupils ensure that the large majority of pupils participate in competitive sport during playtimes and lunchtimes.

-In terms of inter-school sport, Clavering children are provided with excellent opportunities to represent the school in a variety of sports competitions and we are delighted with the success that we have enjoyed in Cluster, Town and Tees Valley Competitions.
-These opportunities are now available to pupils from Reception to Year 6 with over 90% of our Year 6 cohorts having represented Clavering in competitive sport since the sport funding was first launched in 2013.
+In terms of inter-school sport, Clavering children are provided with outstanding opportunities to represent the school in a variety of sports competitions and we are delighted with the success that we have enjoyed in cluster, town and Tees Valley Competitions.
+These opportunities are now available to pupils from Reception to Year 6 with over 90% of children in our Year 6 cohorts having represented Clavering in competitive sport every year since the sport funding was first launched in 2013.